wheregmis/openpad/README.md

 ### Multi-Project Workflow

-Openpad supports working with multiple projects simultaneously:
+Openpad supports multiple projects simultaneously:

 1. OpenCode server tracks all projects you work with
 2. Sessions are automatically associated with their project directory